-In order to ensure that tap water is safe to drink, the United States Environmental Protection Agency (USEPA) and the California Department of Public Health (CDPH) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
-CDPH regulations also establish limits for contaminants in bottled water, which must provide the same protection for public health.
+In order to ensure that tap water is safe to drink, the United States Environmental Protection Agency (USEPA) and the State Water Board (SWB) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+SWB regulations also establish limits for contaminants in bottled water, which must provide the same protection for public health.
 Last year, as in the past, Suburban's drinking water was in full compliance with all applicable county, state and federal drinking water regulations.
-Our system of pumps, reservoirs and distribution pipelines are all routinely inspected, monitored and maintained by professional state-certified water system operators to protect the quality of the water from source to tap.
+Our system of pumps, reservoirs and distribution pipelines are all routinely inspected, monitored and maintained by professional statecertified water system operators to protect the quality of the water from source to tap.